Sigtran/CC_GW_Parser/README.md

   Points -- TAB -- might / 1000

-For each member as listed in the members array.
+For each member as listed in the members list.